Kaori61/crime-data-analysis/README.md

 ### Information button
 Business crime and posiitve outcome can be misleading so I created infomation button that describe what they mean for accesssibility.
-When audience hover over the info icon, it'll show the meaning of those terms.
+When audience hover over the info icon, it'll show the meaning of those terms.git
 <img src='images/info_business.png' alt='Business crime info' width ='800'>
 <img src='images/info_positive.png' alt='Positive outcome info' width='600'>